 |

 Macros are CQL trigger queries that have been saved and are used in other triggers.
-Macro queries are always prefixed with macro_
+Macro queries are always prefixed with macro_ followed by the user defined name.
+For more information, see Macros.

 The query itself would be in this format: